 Given that the DWH Trustees rejected a natural recovery alternative in the PDARP/PEIS, the LA TIG is not required to carry forward a natural recovery alternative for analysis under OPA in this SRP/EA, which is a tiered plan from the PDARP/PEIS.
-A no-action alternative is included in this SRP/EA because comparison of the environmental consequences of proposed alternatives with a no-action alternative is still a requirement under NEPA.
+A no-action alternative is included in this SRP/EA because comparison of the environmental consequences of proposed alternatives with a no-action alternative is still a requirement under NEPA and the no action alternative will establish a critical baseline condition of resources against which the impacts of the action alternatives can be compared and contrasted.
 It also is important to understand the implications of a natural recovery scenario in Barataria Basin, because the natural recovery scenario is the scenario against which the potential benefits of restoration projects need to be evaluated.
 Thus, while it is neither a feasible nor reasonable alternative, the LA TIG will consider a natural recovery/No-Action Alternative both as a NEPA requirement and for the purpose of understanding and evaluating the resource trajectory that would occur if the Trustees took no further action in the Barataria Basin at this time.
 The success of restoration undertaken in the Barataria Basin will be evaluated against this natural recovery/No-Action Alternative and not versus current conditions or pre-spill conditions.